 Which is the best cat food for your cat?
-My picks for the top 5 cat foods for 2016 are chosen for their higher quality ingredients and their approximation to a cat's natural diet in the wild - mainly the kinds of foods cats hunt.
-No, the the top 5 foods don't contain rats and rabbits; but they do consist almost totally of protein, the same high grade protein that is sold for human consumption - no fillers or by-products.
+My picks for the top cat foods for 2018 are chosen for their high quality ingredients and their approximation to a cat's natural diet in the wild - mainly the kinds of foods cats hunt.
+No rats or rabbits, but protein-rich meat, foul, and fish.
+These foods contain the same high grade protein that is sold for human consumption - no fillers or by-products.

 How We Picked Our Top 5 Recommended Cat Foods

-Based on this analysis, here are my picks for Top 5 Best Cat Foods To Feed Your Cat:
+Based on the above analysis, here are my picks for the Top 5+ Best Cat Foods of 2018.

-Cats need a high quality protein rich diet in order to live a healthy and long life.
-These 5 cat foods are some of the best available of the more popular and affordable cat foods and we recommend them for your cat.
+Cats need a high quality protein-rich diet in order to live a healthy and long life.
+The above 5 cat foods are some of the best available of the more popular and affordable cat foods and we recommend them for your cat.

 Other Great Cat Foods

-Like with human diets, higher quality foods will make a huge difference in the well being and health of your cat.
-All of the top cat foods we recommend are well like by many cats.
-But each cat is different and will have preferences.
-So if any one of the foods recommended above does not seem to be well liked by your cat, don't give up.
-Just try another quality brand or perhaps even a different flavor in the same brand.
-You are sure to find one that one that is great for your cat and that your cat will love.
+As with human diets, higher quality foods will make a big difference in the well being and health of your cat.
+All of the top cat foods we recommend are well liked by many cats.
+But each cat is different - as as cat owners know; they are fussy and will have preferences.
+So if any one of the foods recommended above do not seem to be liked or tolerated by your cat, just try another quality brand or perhaps even a different formulation of the same brand.
+You are sure to find one that one that is tasty and healthy for your cat.

-If you pick one of these tasty foods, your cat is likely to squeal out "Yumm Yum Yum" like this adorable kitty.
+If you pick one of these tasty foods, your cat will say "Yum, yum, yum," like this adorable kitty.

-If you are curious about what are the worst foods for your cat, check out our picks for 8 Worst of the Popular Cat Foods.
+If you are curious about what are the worst foods for your cat, check out our picks for 7 Worst Foods For Your Cat.

 Originally published March 2012 and updated yearly.
 Last updated January, 2018